cmosetick/entrypoint-example/README.md

 ```

 Training Lessons:
-* What are some methods that you can make a container spawned from this image (Dockerfile) display the actual `uptime` of the system.
+* What are some methods that you can make a container spawned from this image (Dockerfile) display the actual `uptime` of the system?

 * Describe two methods to run `debug-mode.sh` and what happens when you run it?

+* How could you change this `Dockerfile` to make this image more flexible for debug purposes?